-Despite the tremendous advances in Integrated Circuit (IC) Design, there has been only incremental innovation in Design Verification over the past few decades.
+The tremendous advances in Integrated Circuit (IC) Design has brought us great products over the last decade.
+These advances in IC's have also increased the complexity of Design Verification significantly.
 Design Verification (DV), the process of verifying that an IC functions as intended, takes up more than 50% of the time and cost of designing an IC (Reference: Research study by Siemens).
 Costs of DV are increasing, and, the time-to-market for new IC projects are slipping due to DV.
 To meet the growing demand for IC's we need to find innovative ways to speed up verification and reduce the associated costs.
 Additionally, as the research highlights, DV requires a significant amount of engineering talent and, the demand for DV Engineers grew at a 6.8% CAGR.
 There are not enough DV engineers being produced to meet this demand.
 Using innovative Machine Learning approaches presents significant opportunities to accelerate innovation in DV.

 Apple Watch Series 6